The Language of God: Reception

 Publishers Weekly writes: "This marvelous book combines a personal account of Collins's faith and experiences as a genetics researcher with discussions of more general topics of science and spirituality, especially centering around evolution."

 Writing for eSkeptic (the digital newsletter of the American Skeptic magazine), Robert K. Eberle summarizes his opinion of the book: "The Language of God is well written, and in many places quite thoughtful, but unless one is predisposed to the idea of theistic evolution, most will probably find the book unconvincing on this front."

-Sam Harris describes reading the book as witnessing an "intellectual suicide".
-Harris sees Collins's "waterfall experience" (three frozen streams reminding him of the Trinity) as no more valid than would be a reminder to him (Harris) of the three mythical founders of Rome; he argues that Collins's treatment of the evolution of altruism should have considered kin selection and exaptation, and challenges Collins's theodicy by arguing that rationalists should ask whether evidence suggests the existence of an omnipotent, omniscient, omnibenevolent God, rather than whether the evidence is compatible with it.
+New Atheist Sam Harris stated reading the book was like witnessing an "intellectual suicide".
+Harris sees Collins's "waterfall experience" (three frozen streams reminding him of the Trinity) as no more valid than would be a reminder to him (Harris) of the three mythical founders of Rome; he argues that Collins's treatment of the evolution of altruism should have considered kin selection and exaptation, and challenges Collins's theodicy by claiming that rationalists should ask whether evidence suggests the existence of an omnipotent, omniscient, omnibenevolent God, rather than whether the evidence is compatible with it.

 In contrast to Harris' criticisms, physicist Stephen M. Barr writes for First Things that Collins' book is meant to be "the story of how and why he came to believe in God...
 There are many conversion stories and many scientific autobiographies, but few books in which prominent scientists tell how they came to faith."
 Barr concludes that while "so many people on both sides are trying to foment a conflict between science and religion, Collins is a sorely needed voice of reason.
 His book may do more to promote better understanding between the worlds of faith and science than any other so far written."